Counselling and Psychological Services

 - events that may occur in your home country

-You can choose to make an appointment to see a counsellor at UWA or you might prefer to use a service other than those provided by UWA.
+You can choose to make an appointment to see a counsellor at UWA by calling us on +61 8 6844 2423 to book a triage session.

 If you’re a domestic student, the Australian Government's Better Access to Mental Health Initiative allows access to counselling services through the Medicare system.
 Visit a doctor/general practitioner (GP) who can refer you to a psychologist, social worker or occupational therapist, and discuss a treatment plan with you.